fabiomssilva/tankBattle/README.md

 - Team B fire first
 - You can use own websocket client
 - It is possible to cheat. ie) send commands on behalf of the other team.
 Cheaters will be disqualified.
+- Every tick will send the current board status.
+Team can reply after each tick.
+- If more than one answered happen between ticks.
+The last answer will be taken in consideration